bebomining/bebomining/README.md

 ## :bulb: What is BeBoMining about?

-Welcome! 👋 BeBoMining is an open source FREE software which simplify the mining of your beloved crypto currencies.
+Welcome! 👋 BeBoMining is an open source FREE software which simplifies the mining of your beloved crypto currencies.
 It supports multiple pools as well as multiple miner softwares such as [T-Rex](https://github.com/trexminer/T-Rex), [lolMiner](https://github.com/Lolliedieb/lolMiner-releases), [Teamredminer](https://github.com/todxx/teamredminer), [NBMiner](https://github.com/NebuTech/NBMiner) and [Xmrig](https://github.com/xmrig/xmrig).

 It comes out of the box with: